nasa/dorado-streamlit/README.md

 # Dorado web tools in Streamlit

-This repository contains observer web tools for the Dorado mission.
-It uses [Streamlit](https://streamlit.io), a tool for easily turning Python code into interactive data-driven web apps.
+This repository contains observer web tools for the Dorado mission, including an interactive exposure time calculator.
+It is built using [Streamlit](https://streamlit.io), a framework for easily turning Python code into interactive data-driven web apps.

 ## To build